JoeyStanley/jekyll-for-designers/resources.md

 ### Formant Extractors

+* Santiago Barreda's [Fast Track](https://github.com/santiagobarreda/FastTrack) is my current go-to tool for automated formant extraction.
+It's a Praat plug-in, but it works really well with the accompanying R package, [FastTrackR](https://github.com/santiagobarreda/FastTrack).
+Give them both a try!

-* [FAVE-Extract](https://github.com/JoFrhwld/FAVE/wiki/FAVE-extract) is the gold-standard that tons of people use.
+* [FAVE-Extract](https://github.com/JoFrhwld/FAVE/wiki/FAVE-extract) is the standard that tons of people use.

+* [PolyglotDB](https://github.com/MontrealCorpusTools/PolyglotDB) works well with large, force-aligned corpora.

 * If you want to do write a script yourself, I've written a [tutorial](/blog/a-tutorial-on-extracting-foramnts-in-praat) on writing a script for basic automatic formant extraction.